 Spring in Paris: Beautiful Parks and Gardens to Visit

 Jardin des Tuileries

 No matter what time of year, the Jardin des Tuileries is a lively place to be.
 Located between the Louvre and the Place de la Concorde, you’ll usually find a steady stream of people enjoying a quiet moment.
 During springtime, the Tuileries are especially beautiful with pink magnolia and Judas trees that bloom from late February through April.
 The flower beds are also unique in the Jardin des Tuileries.
 Each season the gardeners take their inspiration from an upcoming exhibit at the Musée du Louvre.
-Visitors can enjoy several cafés, a lively carrousel for children, and museums like the Jeu de Paume and Musée de l’Orangerie.
+Visitors can enjoy several restaurants and cafés, a lively carrousel for children, and museums like the Jeu de Paume and Musée de l’Orangerie.
 The Musée de l’Orangerie houses Monet’s large-scale water lilies.

 Built-in the 19th century by Lord Egerton, this 4-star hotel was one of the first hotels in Paris.
 The hotel is located in the heart of Paris and offers a sublime view of the Tuileries Garden, the Louvre and the Eiffel Tower.
 French Side Travel’s favorite rooms are those with a view of Paris.

 The individually decorated rooms come with antique furniture and exude an elegant and refined Parisian charm.